atobe/abc/03_YTPrecis/README.md

-# This is an implementation of a workflow that can create a short summary video from many YT videos.
+# Workflow summarizes many YT videos into one shorter video

 ## Running the code